-You do not need to pay a company to arrange a debt management plan for you, nor should you pay for help from any so-called credit repair companies.
+You do not need to pay a company to arrange a debt management plan for you, nor should you have to pay for help from any so-called credit repair companies.

 You go bankrupt via a court order, either by applying yourself or when your creditors (the people you owe money to) approach the court to ask for you to be made bankrupt.

 The bankruptcy order shows on your credit report for a minimum of six years from the date of bankruptcy order.
 During the period of bankruptcy a number of restrictions apply.
 For example, you are legally bound to tell a lender you are bankrupt if you are applying for credit of more than £500.
-This means you are unlikely to be able to obtain credit while you are bankrupt.
+This means you may struggle to obtain credit while you are bankrupt.

 Even after your bankruptcy has been discharged, organisations might refuse to give you credit or other financial services simply because you have been bankrupt in the past.
-If you do manage to find someone who will lend to you, it is possible they will charge you a higher interest rate as they will see you as a high-risk customer.
+If you do manage to find someone who will lend to you, it is possible they may charge you a higher interest rate as they will see you as a high-risk customer.
 Some mortgage lenders will ask if you have ever been bankrupt, so your bankruptcy could affect your creditworthiness long after the information has been removed from your credit report.

 You will be automatically freed from your bankruptcy (known as being ‘discharged’) after a maximum of 12 months in England and Wales.
-However, the discharge can be extended (usually up to 15 years) if you fail to cooperate in the bankruptcy proceedings or are deemed to have acted in a dishonest or blameworthy way.
+However, the discharge can be extended (potentially up to 15 years) if you fail to cooperate in the bankruptcy proceedings or are deemed to have acted in a dishonest or blameworthy way.

 Scottish bankruptcies are called sequestrations and are usually discharged after one year.